JustAnOrangeCat/Nyxel/README.md

-# INK-Craft
+# Nyxel
-INK-Craft is a cross-platform paint and photoshop clone written in C++
+Nyxel is a cross-platform paint and photoshop clone written in C++